neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

 sleap-train centroid.json labels.v001.pkg.slp
 sleap-train centered_instance.json labels.v001.pkg.slp
 ```
 The precise commands will depend on the model configuration you chose in SLEAP.
 Here we see two separate training calls, one for the "centroid" and another for the "centered_instance" model.
-That's because in this example we have chose the ["Top-Down"](https://sleap.ai/tutorials/initial-training.html#training-options) configuration, which consists of two neural networks - the first for isolating the animal instances (by finding their centroids) and the second for predicting all the body parts per instance.
+That's because in this example we have chosen the ["Top-Down"](https://sleap.ai/tutorials/initial-training.html#training-options) configuration, which consists of two neural networks - the first for isolating the animal instances (by finding their centroids) and the second for predicting all the body parts per instance.

 ![Top-Down model configuration](https://sleap.ai/_images/topdown_approach.jpg)